 She continues to set the strategic direction and is committed to working with business leaders and supply chain partners to deliver innovative solutions.

 Sarah is active on a number of public, private, and non-profit boards.
-She is currently the Executive Chair of Bath & Body Works, and was the Interim CEO of Bath & Body Works while the company searched for a permanent CEO in 2022.
+She is Chair of the Board of Bath & Body Works, and served as the Interim CEO of Bath & Body Works while the company searched for a permanent replacement in 2022.

 She spent almost 30 years at J.P Morgan, helping to transform it from a commercial to an investment bank.
 She retired in 2005 as Vice Chairman of Global Investment Banking.